KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 22.md

 	- Seelie Court, Evernight Hunters/Paladins, and uncontrolled Peacekeepers will help
 - Olivia opens random portal, party and Azriel (along with the rest of the old crew?) drops through
 	- In Avernus, maybe encounter, set up camp, end session
-		- Separate encounters for each group

-**Monsters for this session**
-- Rutterkin

-Split groups (emily, olivia and azriel, (scrapped Yasu-2)
-- Emily
-	- PC's in split
-		- Akanos
-		- Aeris
-	- Encounter
-		- Boss Fight
-- Olivia
-	- PCs in split
-		- Otto
-		- Alex
-	- Encounter
-		- Trio of Monsters
-- Azriel
-	-  PCs in split
-		- Monty
-			- Has Yasu-2's memory shard (contains all of Yasu-2's memories including blueprints and information from Jotor Sparklefen on how to create sentient robotic life)
-		- Jaloop
-	- Encounter
-		- Hoard of Monsters